platy-org/pdum-genome/contributions/example-hes12.md

 files are smart enough to propagate info from the "gene" line to all the nested elements that come below that.

-Having made a fresh GitHub account, I will no go and find XLOC_022167.
+Having made a fresh GitHub account, I will now go and find XLOC_022167.

 First, I will navigate to the [pdum-genome repository](https://github.com/platy-org/pdum-genome).